Taking a timeout

 Holding too much in cash

 Others may hold too much in cash, thinking they are avoiding risk.
-But this could increase the odds of not having enough growth in their portfolios to meet their goals or offset inflation.
+However, this could increase the risk of not having enough growth in their portfolios to meet their goals or offset inflation.
 Not staying fully invested or jumping into and out of the stock market can seriously affect performance, since many investors often get out after declines and then miss the positive moves.
-The effects of missing the best days can be substantial, as shown in the chart below.
+The effects of missing the best days can be substantial, as shown in the following chart.

 How to avoid this behavior